gianluca-moro/SeeingTemperature/LeptonCameraStuff/TCP/README.md

 ### Receiving frames in Python
 You can also receive the frames in Python using one of the following files: 'lepton_thermal_matplotlib.py' or 'lepton_thermal_opencv.py', depending on how you want to display the thermal images / live videos.
 If you run the file using ` python3 lepton_thermal_matplotlib.py` , you will receive a single frame from the Lepton camera and it will be displayed as an image.
-If you run `python3 lepton_thermal_matplotlib.py -m` or `python3 lepton_thermal_matplotlib.py --multile`, you will receive frames until you close the program (CTRL+C) and it will show a live video.
+If you run `python3 lepton_thermal_matplotlib.py -m` or `python3 lepton_thermal_matplotlib.py --multiple`, you will receive frames until you close the program (CTRL+C) and it will show a live video.
 You can additionally pass a number of frames ` n` to only receive exactly n frames, e.g. `python3 lepton_thermal_matplotlib.py -m 100`